-AdonisJS is a web development framework for Node.js that provides a solid structure and built-in tools to build robust and scalable web applications.
+AdonisJS is a web development framework for Node.js that provides us with a solid structure and integrated tools to build robust and scalable web applications.

 It is heavily inspired by other MVC frameworks, such as Laravel in the PHP world.
 AdonisJS is designed to simplify application development by offering a coherent architecture and ready-to-use tools.

 AdonisJS focuses on improving our productivity and keeping our code organized.
-It provides a complete set of tools including an ORM (Object-Relational Mapper), a routing system, and a middleware layer, among others.
+It provides a complete set of tools that includes an ORM (Object-Relational Mapper), a routing system, and a middleware layer, among others.

 - MVC Architecture: AdonisJS follows the Model-View-Controller (MVC) design pattern, which facilitates the separation of business logic, presentation, and data access.